REMnux v8: 15 Years of Building a Malware Analysis Toolkit

 REMnux v8 is now available.
 It’s a free, open source Linux toolkit with over 200 tools for analyzing malicious software.
 You can run it as a VM, a Docker container, or install it onto an existing system.

 I released the first version of REMnux in 2010 to package the utilities I needed for teaching malware analysis and to share the toolkit with the community.
 Fifteen years and eight major releases later, the toolkit continues to evolve in step with malware trends and analysts’ needs.
-Some of the tools have faded as maintainers switched interests or jobs, while new ones appeared to address industry needs.

 Preparing for AI Agents

-The most notable change in REMnux v8 is the support for AI-assisted malware analysis.
-The new REMnux MCP server connects AI agents to the distro’s tools with practitioner guidance built in.
-The docs include a new “Use Artificial Intelligence” tool category that lists OpenCode as a terminal-based AI coding agent, GhidrAssistMCP for AI-assisted reverse engineering in Ghidra, and the r2ai and decai plugins for Radare2.
+The updated documentation includes a new “Use Artificial Intelligence” tool category that lists OpenCode as a terminal-based AI coding agent, GhidrAssistMCP for AI-assisted reverse engineering in Ghidra, and the r2ai and decai plugins for Radare2.
+There will be more.

 Tool Additions

-Notable tool additions include YARA-X (a Rust rewrite of YARA) with YARA-Forge rules, GoReSym and Redress for Go binary analysis, and Manalyze and LIEF for PE/ELF/MachO parsing.
+Notable additions include YARA-X (a Rust rewrite of YARA) with YARA-Forge rules, GoReSym and Redress for Go binary analysis, and Manalyze and LIEF for PE/ELF/MachO parsing.
 For Python-based malware: pyinstxtractor-ng, uncompyle6, and AutoIt-Ripper.
 APKiD handles Android analysis, origamindee handles PDFs, and zbar-tools decodes QR codes.

 Behind the Scenes